esunshin/CheckersGraphics/README.md

 Checkers game with OpenGL graphics

 Usage:
-make \n
+make

 ./checkersGraphics

-'p' to trigger computer move \n point/click to move your pieces \n
+'p' to trigger computer move

+point/click to move your pieces